tommason14/mccg/python_tutorial.md

 >>> lst # empty list
 []
 ```

+When we say `item = list(item)` to convert the item into a list, we are really creating
+an instance of the `list` class, and assigning that back to the variable called `item`.

+## Writing your own classes

 The definition of a class can be empty!
 Using the `pass` keyword that lets
 Python know to do nothing.
 Attributes can assigned with the dot notation.